Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Proposed Schemes

 \subsection{Post-Quantum Hardware-Assisted Efficient Signatures (PQ-HASES)}

-Our first contribution is an FS and PQ signature scheme with hardware support called \pqhases.
-As discussed in Section \ref{sec:Introduction}, the state-of-the-art PQ schemes are still very expensive to be deployed on resource-limited devices.
-To the best of our knowledge, there is no open-source implementation of NIST PQC standards on highly resource-limited devices (e.g., 8-bit microcontrollers).
-The computational cost becomes extremely if FS is taken into consideration~\cite{yavuz2022frog}.
+Our initial contribution is an FS and PQ signature scheme with hardware support called \pqhases.
+As discussed in Section \ref{sec:Introduction}, the state-of-the-art PQ schemes are still very expensive to be deployed on low-end devices.
+To our knowledge, there is no open-source implementation of NIST PQC standards on highly resource-limited devices (e.g., 8-bit MCUs).
+It is even higher if FS is considered~\cite{yavuz2022frog}.

 We created \pqhases~to address these limitations.
-It primarily uses a hash-based one-time signature scheme (\hors) \cite{Reyzin2002}, which is also the basis for NIST's recommendation \xmssmt \cite{cooper2020recommendation} and standard SPHINCS+ \cite{bernstein2019sphincs+}. \pqhases~achieves FS by updating the private key through a hash chain.
+It primarily uses a hash-based one-time signa-ture scheme (\hors) \cite{Reyzin2002}, which is also the basis for NIST's recommendation \xmssmt \cite{cooper2020recommendation} and standard SPHINCS+ \cite{bernstein2019sphincs+}. \pqhases~achieves FS by updating the private key through a hash chain.
 The main bottleneck for hash-based schemes stems from an expensive computation and transmission of public keys.
 Thus, we introduce \cco~as public-key issuer which enables a non-interactive signer that only broadcasts authenticated data.
-We provide the algorithmic intuition of \pqhases~as below.
+The algorithmic intuition of \pqhases~is outlined below.